numerology-name-calculator/.github/profile/README.md

-# Welcome to Numerology Name Calculator!

-**Unlock the secrets hidden in your name and discover the path to a better life.**
+# Name Numerology Calculator, Unlock the secrets hidden in your name and discover the path to a better life!

 Numerology is a powerful tool that can reveal insights into your personality, life purpose, and destiny based on the numbers associated with your name.
 With our easy-to-use Numerology Name Calculator, you can explore the vibrational frequency of your name and its impact on your life.